-As of March 31, 2022, our directors and executive officers beneficially owned, after taking into account RSUs that will become vested within 60 days after the date of this annual report, an aggregate of 17.3% of our total outstanding ordinary shares (excluding 259,743 ordinary shares issued to Douyu Employees Limited, our employee shareholding platform established for the RSUs granted under the Amended and Restated 2018 RSU Scheme and 2,560,562 ordinary shares repurchased in the form of ADSs).
-As of March 31, 2022, Tencent held 12,070,080 of our ordinary shares, representing 38.0% of our total voting power (excluding 259,743 ordinary shares issued to Douyu Employees Limited, our employee shareholding platform established for the RSUs granted under the Amended and Restated 2018 RSU Scheme and 2,560,562 ordinary shares repurchased in the form of ADSs), through its wholly-owned subsidiaries, Nectarine and Distribution Pool Limited, which held 12,068,104 ordinary shares and 1,976 ordinary shares in the form of ADSs, respectively.
+As of March 31, 2023, our directors and executive officers beneficially owned, after taking into account RSUs that will become vested within 60 days after the date of this annual report, an aggregate of 17.4% of our total outstanding ordinary shares (excluding 2,560,562 ordinary shares repurchased in the form of ADSs).
+As of March 31, 2023, Tencent held 12,070,080 of our ordinary shares, representing 37.7% of our total voting power (excluding 2,560,562 ordinary shares repurchased in the form of ADSs), through its wholly-owned subsidiaries, Nectarine and Distribution Pool Limited, which held 12,068,104 ordinary shares and 1,976 ordinary shares in the form of ADSs, respectively.
 In addition, pursuant to the terms of our Fourth Amended and Restated Memorandum and Articles of Association, Mr. Shaojie Chen and Mr. Wenming Zhang, and entities which hold shares of our company on behalf of and are controlled by Mr. Shaojie Chen and Mr. Wenming Zhang, have the right to appoint up to four directors.
 Nectarine, a wholly-owned subsidiary of Tencent, has the right to appoint up to two directors as long as it beneficially owns no less than 33% of the shares it beneficially owns immediately prior to the completion of our initial public offering in July 2019.
 Our board of directors has the right to appoint up to four independent directors and may appoint additional directors, if any.
 Directors appointed by a specified group may only be removed by the affirmative vote of such group.
 Our officers are nominated by Mr. Shaojie Chen (who has a second or deciding vote when there is an equality of votes) and Mr. Wenming Zhang, and entities which hold shares of our company on behalf of and are controlled by Mr. Shaojie Chen and Mr. Wenming Zhang, and are elected by the board at such terms and remuneration as the board sees fit.
 For details, please refer to "Item 6.
 Directors, Senior Management and Employees-6.C.
 Board Practices-Terms of Directors and Officers."